PoCInnovation/Workshops/ai/7.QL/README.md

-## 8 - Decision Tree :evergreen_tree:
+## Q-Learning 🚙
-Discover one of the most popular supervised learning methods for classification problems.
+Continuation of Reinforcement Learning.
 You will:
-- Use Scikit-learn
+- use Gym environment
-- Create a Decision Tree
+- use Q learning
-- Create a Decision Tree Forest
+- solve Mountain-Car-V0

 ## What is Jupyter Notebook :book: